svilenJUNIOR/RentReview/README.md

 Known bugs
- - Add new property method does not return exeptions - MVC -> Api Service -> Api controller -> property service
+ - Add new property method does not return exeptions
+TODO:
+    Unit Test